 Read the Ella (ulipristal acetate tablet) Side Effects Center for a complete guide to possible side effects

-No drug interaction studies have been conducted for ella in vivo.
-However, in vitro data indicate that ella is predominantly metabolized by CYP3A4.
+Several in vivo drug interaction studies have shown that ella is predominantly metabolized by CYP3A4.

-Drugs or herbal products that induce enzymes, including CYP3A4, may decrease the plasma concentrations of ella, and may decrease its effectiveness.
-Some drugs or herbal products that may decrease the effectiveness of ella include:
+Drugs or herbal products that induce CYP3A4 decrease the plasma concentrations of ella, and may decrease its effectiveness [see WARNINGS AND PRECAUTIONS and Pharmacokinetics].
+Avoid co-administration of ella and drugs or herbal products such as:

 - St. John's Wort

-CYP3A4 inhibitors such as itraconazole or ketoconazole may increase plasma concentrations of ella.
+CYP3A4 inhibitors such as itraconazole or ketoconazole increase plasma concentrations of ella [see Pharmacokinetics].

 In vitro studies demonstrated that ella does not induce or inhibit the activity of cytochrome P450 enzymes.

 P-glycoprotein (P-gp) transporters: In vitro data indicate that ulipristal may be an inhibitor of P-gp at clinically relevant concentrations.
-Thus, co-administration of ulipristal acetate and P-gp substrates (e.g., dabigatran etexilate, digoxin), may increase the concentration of P-gp substrates.
+Thus, co-administration of ulipristal acetate and P-gp substrates (e.g., dabigatran etexilate, digoxin) may increase the concentration of P-gp substrates.
+In vivo data suggest that ulipristal acetate 10 mg does not affect P-gp transporters.
+However, there was no in vivo drug interaction study between ulipristal acetate 30 mg and P-gp transporters [see Pharmacokinetics].

 Read the Ella Drug Interactions Center for a complete guide to possible interactions